 To create a new tag, select an existing namespace or create a new one.
 A namespace acts as a category for grouping similar tags.
 For example, tags associated with security might be grouped under a namespace called 'Security'.

 Once you have specified a namespace, write the name of your new tag in the Tag field and click 'Add'.
 The new tag will appear in your list of existing tags under the namespace provided.

 To delete an existing tag, hover over the tag you would like to delete and click the 'X' that appears.

 Select 'delete tag' if you would like to permanently delete a tag.

 Deleting a tag will permanently delete all instances of this tag from your data and will void any policies on this tag.

 Deleting tags can affect data security and discoverability.

-Admin users will be able to assign tags by default.
-To do this, go to the Datasets page and find a dataset or column to tag.
+To assign a tag from the UI go to the Datasets page and find a dataset or column to tag.
 To assign tags to a dataset, click on the edit icon next to 'Tags' in the Dataset Details view.